NSFatalError/Relay/Sources/Relay/Documentation.docc/Relay.md

 # ``Relay-module``

-Extend functionality of `Observable` types.
+Essential tools that extend the capabilities of `Observation`.

 ## Topics